Dolappo/Crypto-news-swift/README.md

 # Crypto-news-swift
-A simple app for crypto news
+Building a news app for crypto space.
+Using this to get familiar with SwiftUi and Swift.
+- UI Designs
+- API calls
+- State Management